-Working down product launch
+Working down product launch reliability problems

 Boeing representatives explained the Dreamliner would need an additional 6 months of work to bring the aircraft’s reliability on par with the existing 777 model.